Wangari-Kariuki/LEBED/README.md

 # LEBED
-This is a business portfolio for Lebed phsio-therapy clinic built with React.js framework for frontend and node.js backend
+This is a business portfolio for Lebed physio-therapy clinic built with React.js framework for frontend and node.js backend